 What's Included in the Price

-- Supply of cornice in the specified profile
+- Supply of cornice in the specified profile (standard cove, decorative stepped, ornate heritage, or custom-matched)

-- Mitring all corners (internal and external)
+- Mitring all internal and external corners

-- Filling, sanding, and finishing all joins to a paint-ready surface per AS/NZS 2589 Gypsum Linings
+- Filling, sanding, and finishing all joins to a paint-ready surface per AS/NZS 2589:2017 Gypsum Linings

-- Ceiling roses priced and installed per piece
+- Ceiling roses priced and installed per piece ($250–$470 for decorative plaster roses, plus $80–$150 installation)

 What Affects the Cost

 - Profile type.
-Simple cove is the baseline.
-Victorian and Edwardian ornate profiles with multiple steps, curves, and details cost more to buy and significantly more to install (complex mitres and more finishing).
+Simple 55mm cove ($3–$4/m supply, $5–$8/m install) is the baseline.
+Victorian and Edwardian ornate profiles with multiple steps, curves, and details ($15–$40/m supply, $15–$25/m install) cost significantly more due to complex mitres and extra finishing.

 Simple cove cornice in one room of a modern home sits toward $150.
 Ornate multi-part cornice across several rooms in a Victorian terrace, with custom profile matching, ceiling roses, old cornice removal, and 3m+ ceilings pushes toward $1,450.